---

 AnswerForce$279+/moDone for youYes (human)Commercial, high-value accounts

-Every Dolfyn agent is built specifically around the electrical business using it — services offered, service territory, how emergencies get handled, what software the business runs on.
-There's no template to configure.
+Every dolfyn agent is built specifically around the electrical business using it: services offered, service territory, how emergencies get handled, what software the business runs on.
+There is no template to configure.
 The team builds it, tunes it with the client until it works correctly, and reviews calls daily after that.

-For electricians, the emergency handling is the most important piece.
-When a caller describes a sparking outlet, burning smell, or full power loss, Dolfyn identifies it as an emergency and escalates immediately rather than taking a message.
-The address verification checks what the caller says against location data in real time, which matters when someone's panicking and giving you a garbled address at 11pm.
+For electricians, emergency handling is the most important capability.
+When a caller describes a sparking outlet, burning smell, or full power loss, dolfyn identifies it as an emergency and escalates immediately rather than taking a message.
+Address verification checks what the caller says against location data in real time, which matters when someone is panicking and giving a garbled address at 11pm.

-Pricing starts at $179/month and scales with call volume.
+Pricing starts at $179/month, priced to your call volume before you go live.
 Month to month, no annual contracts.
-Two-week free trial with no credit card required.
+Two-week free trial, no credit card required.

 $29/month headline.
 But Dialzara charges $0.48 per minute in overages past the included minutes.
 During a busy week that can climb.
 It's also entirely self-configured with no contractor-specific training.
 For an electrician who just wants to stop calls going to voicemail at the absolute lowest cost, it works.
 For anyone handling emergencies or booking jobs during the call, it's not the right fit.